Office 365 Video

 The road map for Stream includes several exciting new features including external sharing and live streaming capabilities.
 Next, Stream Videos and Microsoft Cognitive services will have a link and will embed with speech recognition and facial recognition capabilities.
 These not only transcribes the text for hearing but also pinpoints the exact location in a video where a particular word or phrase took place.

 Apart from all the positives and hype, Microsoft stream still lacks a few keys features.
 And they are, the ability to tag people in videos, deep search, enterprise search and external sharing feature and a native editing tool.
 Microsoft has promised the integration of these features in upcoming updates, making Stream a product worth investing in.
+So, Office 365 Video vs Microsoft Stream?
 It's available as a mobile app for both, android and iOS.
 Also, Microsoft Stream meets the same compliance standards as Office 365 Video.

 Last Updated 3 weeks ago